 Avoid the hassle, risk and expense of travel with presentations and material that can be accessed anywhere.

-- PDFs of presentation slides (pre-symposium)
+- PDFs of presentation slides

 - Private event dashboard providing downloadable slides, bonus material, and sponsor promotions

-- Presentation recordings (post-symposium)*
+- Presentation video recordings (roughly one month post-symposium)

 Why Low-Dose Lithium?

 Present in trace amounts in the foods we eat and the water we drink, lithium is a critical nutrient for many aspects of human physiology.
 While it has been widely prescribed and researched as a mood stabilizing drug, it continues to be one of the most slandered and misunderstood therapies in medicine.
 Erroneously, much of the public – as well as some health professionals – continues to think of lithium almost exclusively as a high-dose drug.
 As a naturally-occurring mineral, lithium can be utilized in micro-doses mimicking those found in our food and water supplies to balance brain chemistry safely and effectively.

 Low-dose lithium has shown to be effective in a variety of applications, from treating Alzheimer’s, depression, and traumatic brain injury to preventing suicide.
 A novel, evidence-based model, focused on prevention and inclusion of low-dose lithium, may help us reduce suffering and bolster mental wellness in ways we’ve not thought possible before.
 To learn more, check out our articles or visit LowDoseLithium.com.